 These six inspiring short reads offer comfort in uncomfortable times.

 Bigger is not necessarily better when it comes to books.
 Sometimes authors get to the heart of an issue with brevity and clarity without writing a tome.
 Books such as War and Peace, The Luminaries and The Lord of the Rings have their place when you have time on your hands, but a small book can sometimes help you feel more connected to the world.
-The books listed here all have something to offer in times of uncertainty.
+Here are six small books that make a big difference, especially in times of uncertainty.

 Six small books that have big impact